-Kakutō uke (literally: “wrist joint block”) or the bent wrist block are the defensive applications of kakutō uchi.
-Kakutō uke drives the “ball” at the end of the ulna up along your centerline.
-While superficially, this can be used to redirect an opponent's techniques upward, it is better to use kakutō uke as a wedge technique.
+Kakutō uke (literally: “wrist joint block”), the bent wrist block, is the defensive application of kakutō uchi.
+Kakutō uke drives the “ball” at the end of your ulna up along your centerline.
+While this can be used to redirect an opponent's techniques upward, it is best to use kakutō uke as a wedge technique.

 [Photo of the ball of the wrist]

 Start with your hand in front of your center.
-Imagine a rope is tied around your wrist, and it is being pulled up.
-The elbow does not bend, but the shoulder rotates.
-Imagine that the wrist is moving the shoulder, and not the other way around.
-For maximum speed, keep your hand relaxed throughout this movement.
-Your hand should resemble a swimming jellyfish.
-The ball of your wrist will strikes underneath the opponent’s chin, like an uppercut.
-When done correctly, this technique will not enter the opponent’s field of view, making it a surprise.
+Imagine a rope is tied around your wrist, which pulls it up.
+Your elbow does not bend, but your shoulder rotates.
+Imagine that your wrist is moving your shoulder, and not the other way around.
+For maximum speed, keep your hand relaxed, so that it resemble a swimming jellyfish.
+The ball of your wrist contacts the opponent.
+When done correctly, this technique wont enter the opponent’s field-of-view, making it a surprise.

 [video of kakuto uchi from the front and side]

-When Mr. Miyagi made young Daniel-san paint his fence, the upstroke was kakutō uke.
+Mr. Miyagi made young Daniel-san paint his fence because the upstroke was kakutō uke.